nmfs-opensci/xaringan-nmfs/README.md

 <hr>

 This repo and the NMFS xargingan theme was adapted from https://github.com/nmfs-fish-tools/presentations made by [Christine Stawitz](https://github.com/ChristineStawitz-NOAA).
-The Tufte fonts and css are from https://github.com/edwardtufte/tufte-css. `slide-style.css` is adapted from https://github.com/rstudio-conf-2020/design-ds-classroom by [
+The Tufte fonts and css are from [tufte-css](https://github.com/edwardtufte/tufte-css). `slide-style.css` is adapted from An RStudio workshop on data science [design-ds-classroom](https://github.com/rstudio-conf-2020/design-ds-classroom) by [Mine Cetinkaya-Rundel](https://github.com/mine-cetinkaya-rundel).
-Mine Cetinkaya-Rundel](https://github.com/mine-cetinkaya-rundel).
 Slides created via the R package [{xaringan}](https://github.com/yihui/xaringan) and [{xaringanthemer}](https://pkg.garrickadenbuie.com/xaringanthemer/articles/xaringanthemer.html).